klinquist/tf-aws-s3-cf-template/README.md

 ### Prerequisites

-Before the deployment of this terraform module, make sure your hosted zone exists in Route 53 and move your domain to Route53 by changing NS records on your domain registrar.
+Before the deployment of this terraform module, make sure your hosted zone exists in Route 53 and move your domain to Route53 by changing NS records on your domain registrar. **If your domain's NS records are not yet pointed to AWS, this script will timeout validating the certificate.**

 ### Installation